-Hypolite “Hyp” Guinle, a boxing promoter, opened the Famous Door in the 1930s, naming the place after the swanky Manhattan night spot that New Orleanian Louis Prima had put on the map.
+Hypolite “Hyp” Guinle, a boxing promoter, opened the Famous Door in 1936, naming the place after the swanky Manhattan night spot that New Orleanian Louis Prima had put on the map.
 Billed as the “Jazz Corner of America,” Guinle’s Famous Door at Bourbon and Conti played an important role in the midcentury traditional jazz revival.

 Around 1948, Joseph “Sharkey” Bonano and his Kings of Dixieland took a residency here.
 Bonano, an Italian-American from Milneburg in New Orleans, had toured the world playing trumpet in the 1920s and 30s.
 Like Louis Prima, with whom he briefly led a band, he was a charismatic front man, joking and dancing in his signature bowler hat.
 Bonano found an enthusiastic audience at the Famous Door, which led to radio and television appearances that helped reignite interest in New Orleans-style jazz.

 Among Bonano’s admirers was a group of teenaged musicians led by brothers Fred and Frank Assunto.
 When their hero took his Kings of Dixieland on the road at the end of 1950, they filled his slot at the Famous Door as the Dukes of Dixieland.
 The group, which for a time featured a young Pete Fountain on clarinet, was so popular they kept the gig for nearly four years.
 Like Bonano, they parlayed the exposure into record deals and bookings around the country, including a long stint in Las Vegas and appearances from Carnegie Hall to the Ed Sullivan Show, further amplifying the New Orleans sound.